 Hot, dry conditions can make wood splinter and crack, while frequent moisture can promote rot.
-Strong winds can send aluminum furniture flying; iron won’t stand up to salty air.
-Sun dulls and discolors paint, bleaches fabrics and wood, and degrades plastic and other synthetic materials.
+Strong winds can send aluminium furniture flying; iron won’t stand up to salty air.
+Sun dulls and discolours paint bleaches fabrics and wood and degrades plastic and other synthetic materials.
 Metal is largely unaffected by sunlight, while plastic and rubber are always vulnerable to UV damage, wood furniture may come with a quality, factory-applied, weather-resistant finish, but, eventually will wear and break down, and you’ll be faced with refinishing the wood or replacing the furniture.

 Measure Your Outdoor Space

 Use the area and shape of your outdoor space to determine the size of your outdoor furniture and the potential groupings it will accommodate.
 Most importantly, make sure to leave enough space around your furniture to walk around comfortably.

 Make a quick sketch of the space, measure its dimensions, and jot them down on the drawing.
 Bring the drawing and a tape measure with you to the store so that you don’t end up choosing furniture that’s too small or, more likely, too big for your space.

 You’ll be using your outdoor furniture to relax, so make sure it’s comfortable.
 Add cushions and pillows for additional comfort.
 Chaise lounges, rockers, and recliners are also great for relaxing outdoors.
 Make sure to try out your furniture before you buy it.